Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Can be disabled (set value to 0)
 * Set to a low value if your requests are short

+#### ELB Access Logs

+> ELB access logs are an optional feature that can be used to troubleshoot traffic patterns and issues with traffic as it hits the ELB.

+* ELB access logs capture details of requests sent to your load balancer such as:
+  * The time of the request
+  * The client IP
+  * Latency
+  * Server responses
+* Access logs are stored in an S3 bucket.
+Log files are published every five minutes, and multiple logs can be published for the same five-minute period.
+* ELB access logs also include HTTP response codes from the target.

+!!! note

+    * The S3 bucket must be in the **same region** as the ELB.
+    * The bucket policy must be configured to allow access logs to write to the bucket.
+    * You can use tools such as Amazon Athena, Loggly, Splunk, or Sumo Logic to analyze the contents of ELB access logs.

 ### Auto Scaling Group

 * In real-life, the load on your websites and application can change